Composing Policy Gradients and Prompt Optimization for Language Model Programs: Experiments

-\paragraph{Classification} \banking{} is an intent classification benchmark involving $13,083$ labeled customer service queries from the banking domain \cite{casanueva2020efficient}.
-The task is to assign each user query to one of 77 intent classes.
 We implement a simple program for this task using a single Chain-of-Thought (CoT) module \citep{wei2023chainofthoughtpromptingelicitsreasoning}, which first produces a reasoning trace before predicting the intent label.
 For evaluation we compute the exact match between the ground-truth label and the generated label.
-Since the program we have for \banking{} has only a single module, running the \mmgrpo{} algorithm on it is the same as the standard GRPO setup.
-For training and evaluation, we randomly sample $250$ training examples and $500$ for development.
+We intentionally include this single-module program as a sanity check.
+With only one module, both \mmgrpo{} variants reduce to standard GRPO, allowing us to verify that the algorithm recovers GRPO performance in the simplest case before evaluating it on more complex multi-module systems.